 When it comes to Lake Tahoe water activities, getting out on the water with a boat is an amazing way to experience the pristine waters and the surrounding beauty of Lake Tahoe.
-There are a few different ways to experience Lake Tahoe boating – rentals, charters or through an organized tour – and they all offer something different.
+There are a few different ways to experience Lake Tahoe boating – rentals, charters or an organized tour – and they all offer something different.

 If you’re hoping to cruise at your own leisure, a Lake Tahoe boat rental is probably the best choice.
 There are several rental companies to choose from, and the highest concentration of rental opportunities are around Incline Village.
 Most companies offer several different types of boats, including pontoon, fishing, deck and watersport style boats.